-On August 28, 2012, Mr. Okada, Universal Entertainment Corporation and Okada Holdings ("Okada Japan Parties") filed a complaint in Tokyo District Court against the Company, all members of the Board of Directors (other than Mr. Okada) and the Company's General Counsel (the "Wynn Parties"), alleging that the press release issued by the Company with respect to the redemption has damaged plaintiffs' social evaluation and credibility.
+On August 28, 2012, Mr. Okada, Universal Entertainment Corporation and Okada Holdings ("Okada Japan Parties") filed a complaint in Tokyo District Court against the Wynn Parties, alleging that the press release issued by the Company with respect to the redemption has damaged plaintiffs' social evaluation and credibility.
 The Okada Japan Parties seek damages and legal fees from the Wynn Parties.
 After asking the Okada Japan Parties to clarify the allegations in their complaint, the Wynn Parties objected to the jurisdiction of the Japanese court.
 On April 30, 2013, the Wynn Parties filed a memorandum in support of their jurisdictional position.
 On October 21, 2013, the court dismissed the action on jurisdictional grounds.
 On November 1, 2013, the Okada Japan Parties filed an appeal moving the matter to the Tokyo High Court.
-On April 24, 2014, a hearing took place, with a decision on the appeal expected in June, 2014.
+On June 11, 2014, the Tokyo High Court ruled in favor of the Wynn Parties and upheld the motion for dismissal.
+On June 25, 2014, the Okada Japan Parties filed a notice of appeal to the Supreme Court of Japan.
+On October 28, 2014, the Wynn Parties received a copy of the brief that the Okada Japan Parties had filed to explain why they believe the Supreme Court of Japan should hear the case.
+The Wynn Parties plan to file a reply brief by November 27, 2014.